 TOLMAN, Herbert Cushing.
-South Scituate, Mass.
-4.11.1865 — Nashville, TN 24.11.1923.
+South Scituate, MA 4.11.1865 — Nashville, TN 24.11.1923.
 U.S. Philologist, specialized in Greek and Old Persian.
 Professor in Nashville.
 Son of James T., a tack manufacturer, and Mary T. Briggs.
-Studies at Yale: A.B.
-1888.
+Graduated 1884 from Rockland High School.
+Studies at Yale (A.B.
+1888).
 Ph.D.
 1890 Yale.
 Mainly a classicist, but also learned Sanskrit under Whitney.
 In 1891 Assistant in Indo-European Languages at Yale, in 1892-93 Assistant Professor of Sanskrit at University of Wisconsin (studied theology there) and in 1893-94 Professor of Sanskrit and acting Professor of Greek at University of North Carolina.
 Ordained in 1895, he also worked as a priest.
 From 1894 until his death Professor of Greek Language and Literature at Vanderbilt University in Nashville.
-In 1896 further studies in Berlin, then travelled in Greece and Orient.
+In 1896 further studies in Berlin, then travelled in Greece and Orient, in 1905 in Munich.
 In 1903-23 honorary canon of All Saints’ Cathedral in Milwaukee, Wisconsin.
-In 1914-23 Dean of College of Arts and Sciences, Nashville University.
+In 1914-23 Dean of College of Arts and Sciences, Vanderbilt University.
 D.D.
-1901 University of Nashville, LL.D.
-1914 ibid.
+1901 Peabody College, LL.D.
+1914 University of Nashville.
 S.T.D.
 1913 Hobart College.
 LL.D.
 1917 University of Louisville.
-Married in 1891 Mary Beldin Wells, adopted daughter.
+Married 1891 Mary Beldin Wells, adopted daughter.

-Publications: diss.
+Publications: Diss.
 De gerundivo Latino atque modo infinitivo Sanscrito.
-MS. Yale 1890.
+Manuscript, Yale 1890.

-– A Grammar of the Old Persian Language.
+– A Grammar of the Old Persian Language with the Inscriptions of the Achaemenian Kings and Vocabulary.
+55+55 p.
 Boston 1892; A Guide to the Old Persian Inscriptions.
+186 p.
 N.Y.
 1893; Ancient Persian Lexicon and the Texts of the Achaemenidean Inscriptions.
+134 p.
 N.Y.
 1908; Darius.
 The Behistan Inscription of King Darius, transl. & comm.
+39 p.
 Nashville 1908; Cuneiform Supplement to the Author’s Ancient Persian Lexicon.
+122 p.
 N.Y.
 1910.

 – “The Turfan Fragments on the Crucifixion”, Stud.
 Phil.
 14, 1917, 293-297.